 How to make money blogging?

-Now, I knew what a blog was but I did not realize it was something that people actually did to make money.
+Now, I knew what a blog was, but I did not realize it was something people actually did to make money.

 After multiple searches, I kept coming across blogs where people were making several thousand dollars a month.

 I was working all the time, exhausted and poor, with a 40-minute commute to work one way.

 After seeing that kind of money, I was willing to read about how these other people made $10,000 a month with no commute.

 After some thought, I decided, why not try it?

 I didn’t think I would make any money, but it was at least something new to try and somewhere I could write about whatever I wanted- hence my “author” urge was satisfied.